yeyuqiang/OAP/oap-native-sql/resource/installation.md

 ## Install arrow 0.17.0 &  Native-SQL

 We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md) for more information.
-Once finished, you will get arrow 0.17.0 dependencies installed by Conda, and the compiled `spark-columnar-core jar` will be put into dir `/root/miniconda2/envs/${YOUR_ENV_NAME}/oap_jars/`
+Once finished, you will get arrow 0.17.0 dependencies installed by Conda, and the compiled `spark-columnar-core` & `spark-arrow-datasource ` jar will be put into dir   `/root/miniconda2/envs/oapenv/oap_jars/`

 When you finish [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md) , just jump to [Spark Configurations for Native SQL Engine](#spark-configurations-for-native-sql-engine).

 ### Manully Install arrow 0.17.0
 Step 1.
 Install arrow 0.17.0 dependencies
 ```
-git clone https://github.com/intel-bigdata/arrow && cd arrow & git checkout branch-0.17.0-oap-0.9
+git clone https://github.com/intel-bigdata/arrow && cd arrow && git checkout branch-0.17.0-oap-0.9
 vim ci/conda_env_gandiva.yml
 clangdev=7
 llvmdev=7